Falkland Islands Photography Tour 2019

 A well planned full day’s excursion trip from Stanley to Volunteer Point is sure to rank among the tour highlights as we visit the Falkland’s colony of over 1000 breeding pairs of King Penguin, along with Gentoo and Magellanic.
 This is a very remote spot and provides one of the best places to see all these species of penguin.
 Seeing these beautiful birds with be amazing and the timing of this photo tour has been chosen to coincide with the birth of their chicks which will be very appealing, parading in front of you wearing their comical "fur" coats of thick down.
 A memory to take home with you from these extraordinary South Atlantic islands.

-All my photo trips from one to ones right up to the bigger trips are designed and lead from the front by myself, a professional wildlife photographer, with each trip designed for wildlife photographers, where I pride myself on working with the very best people on the ground and in the field, giving that personal and private touch offering all clients the best service possible with smaller group sizes also ensuring all my clients get my full expertise and guidance.
-To view a slideshow from my last trip to the Falkland islands with clients please click here.
+All my photo trips from one to ones right up to the bigger trips are designed and lead from the front by myself, a professional wildlife photographer, with each trip designed for wildlife photographers, where I pride myself on working with the very best people on the ground and in the field, giving that personal and private touch offering all clients the best service possible with smaller group sizes also ensuing all my clients get my full expertise and guidance.

 ITINERARY -Please note that the itinerary can be changed at the sole discretion of Craig Jones Wildlife Photography